Introduction to Microsoft Defender for container registries (deprecated)

 Why is Defender for Cloud alerting me to vulnerabilities about an image that isn’t in my registry?

 Defender for Cloud provides vulnerability assessments for every image pushed or pulled in a registry.
-Some images may reuse tags from an image that was already scanned.
-For example, you may reassign the tag “Latest” every time you add an image to a digest.
-In such cases, the ‘old’ image does still exist in the registry and may still be pulled by its digest.
+Some images might reuse tags from an image that was already scanned.
+For example, you might reassign the tag “Latest” every time you add an image to a digest.
+In such cases, the ‘old’ image does still exist in the registry and might still be pulled by its digest.
 If the image has security findings and is pulled, it'll expose security vulnerabilities.